Science and Research

 in NIDDM patients with hypertriglyceridemia.

-long-chain n-3 polyunsaturated fatty acids on insulin sensitivity or
+of long-chain n-3 polyunsaturated fatty acids on insulin sensitivity or triacylglycerol

 Omega-3 and Cardiovascular Disease (CVD)